 In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Shenandoah County

-After a period of service as a rental unit, property owners often choose to sell their property.
-Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rentals at best market value for our former property management clients in Shenandoah County.
+After a period of service as a rental property, property owners may decide to sell their rental unit.
+Nesbitt Realty is a full service brokerage and we have successfully and quickly sold many rentals at best market value for our former landlord clients in Shenandoah County.

-If you decide you would like to sell your rental unit, Call us and we'll start by preparing a comparative market analysis to help figure out what your rental property can probably bring if sold.
-We'll also prepare estimated proceeds so you understand how much you'll really net at the settlement.
+If you decide you would like to sell your rental property, Call us and we'll begin by preparing a comparative market analysis to help determine what your property will probably fetch if sold.
+We'll also prepare estimated proceeds so you know how much you'll actually take away from the settlement.

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to landlords in Shenandoah County who have held rental for a longer period of time (more than ten years).
-Thanks to IRC Section 1031, a properly structured 1031 exchange allows an investor to sell a property, to reinvest the proceeds in a new rental and to defer all capital gain taxes.
+A 1031 Tax Exchange is usually of greatest benefit to landlords in Shenandoah County that have owned property for a longer period of time (more than ten years).
+Thanks to IRC Section 1031, a properly structured 1031 exchange allows a rental investor to sell a property, to reinvest the proceeds in a new rental property and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states:

 “No gain or loss shall be recognized on the exchange of property held for productive use in a trade or business or for investment, if such property is exchanged solely for property of like-kind which is to be held either for productive use in a trade or business or for investment.”